Fulbright English Teaching Assistants Program

 English Teaching Assistants are placed by the Fulbright Commission at Higher Education Institutions, throughout Portugal, which apply to host Fulbright ETAs on a separate competition.

 - assisting faculty in planning, preparing and teaching English language classes and tutorials;

 - planning and presenting on topics included in study programs;

 - giving talks and seminars, both in the academic and host communities, on U.S. culture and other topics of current interest;

 - proofreading and editing English versions of official documents and media content;

 - providing informal educational advising to local students interested in studying in the United States;

 The host institution will assign a Mentor to the ETA, who will supervise and serve as primary point of contact for the grantee at the institution.

-ETAs are encouraged to contact their Mentors, as soon as they’re selected, for further details on their teaching assignment, logistical arrangements (such as housing and meals), and other relevant information about the host institution and local community.
+ETAs are encouraged to contact their Mentors, as soon as they’re selected, for further details on their teaching assignment and logistical arrangements (such as housing and meals, when applicable), and other relevant information about the host institution and geographical location.

 Benefits during the entire period of the grant include: